github/rust-gems/crates/bpe/README.md

 ## Benchmarks

-We ran several benchmarks to compare performance between different encoders and with the tiktoken library:
+We ran several benchmarks to compare performance of different encoders and the [tiktoken-rs](https://crates.io/crates/tiktoken-rs) library (a wrapper around OpenAI's tiktoken implementation):

 - The first measures encoding runtime for our different encoders and the tiktoken Rust implementation.
   This shows a ~3.5x performance improvement for our fastest correct encoder compared to the tiktoken library.